 Julio has also performed with Adalberto Santiago, David Pabón, Hector Tricoche, Lalo Rodriguez, and others.

-In 2001 he joined forces with singer and long time friend Carlos Cascante and formed Tumbao a latin sextet.
-Tumbao has given them the freedom to experiment with many avenues and typs of performance.
+In 2001 he joined forces with singer and long time friend Carlos Cascante and formed Tumbao a Latin sextet.
+Tumbao has given them the freedom to experiment with many avenues and types of performance.
 Tumbao's CD "Recuerdos" features that versatility.
+From 2004 to 2007 Julio was the musical director for the musical "Musica Vitae" at the Century Ballroom.
+In 2006 he produced an recorded with Steve Guasch in his two albums "Suiguiendo la Tradicion" and "Influencias" which received world recognition.

 HOME MUSIC | FOOD | PHOTOGRAPHY | FAMILY | DESIGN LINKS | E-mail